mr-raj12/CoRider-Task/README.md

 ## Prerequisites

+Before you begin, ensure you have the following installed:

 - Python 3.x
-- MongoDB (preferrably MongoDB Atlas)
+- MongoDB (preferably MongoDB Atlas)
 - Flask
 - Flask-PyMongo
+- `werkzeug` package for compatibility

-### Required Packages:
+### Required Packages

-Make sure to install the correct version of `Werkzeug` to avoid compatibility issues:
+Make sure to install the necessary version of `Werkzeug` to avoid compatibility issues:

 ```bash
 pip install werkzeug==2.0.3